detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 })
 ```

-If you're using another testing framework (e.g. JUnit), you can use the [`createEnvironment()`](https://github.com/detekt/detekt/blob/cd659ce8737fb177caf140f46f73a1a86b22be56/detekt-test-utils/src/main/kotlin/io/github/detekt/test/utils/KotlinCoreEnvironmentWrapper.kt#L26-L31) method from `detekt-test-utils`.
+If you're using another testing framework (e.g. JUnit 4), you can use the [`createEnvironment()`](https://github.com/detekt/detekt/blob/cd659ce8737fb177caf140f46f73a1a86b22be56/detekt-test-utils/src/main/kotlin/io/github/detekt/test/utils/KotlinCoreEnvironmentWrapper.kt#L26-L31) method from `detekt-test-utils`.